CodeProcessor/HandTracker/README.md

 # HandTracker

-## Demo

-![Alt Text](https://github.com/CodeProcessor/Gifs/blob/main/HandTracker/click-clack.gif)

 This tool tracks the hand movements and get some feedback according to the gesture.

 In this stage it can detect clicks and releases(clacks).

 This can be used to develop other tools.

+## Demo

+![Alt Text](https://github.com/CodeProcessor/Gifs/blob/main/HandTracker/click-clack.gif)

+ It will generate click and clack sounds.

 ## installation